 Specifically, its main goal is to fulfill the objectives of Gangteng Tulku Rinpoche, the lineage holder of Pema Lingpa’s tradition.
 Gangteng Tulku Rinpoche has decided that it would be great if the three-year retreat center for his students and other serious practitioners of Buddhadharma who would like to do their practices according to Pema Lingpa’s lineage in Europe and elsewhere would be in Estonia, in a small village of Umbusi in Põltsamaa parish.

 As of autumn 2019, Khenpo Karma Wangyel, who is leading the project, has decided that realization of the original project (to build one big house with the temple hall and ten rooms for the retreatants) will take too long time as donations have been extremely scarce.
-Therefore, the new plan is to build a kitchen house and small retreat houses (20m2 each with kitchen corner, toilet and bathroom).
+Therefore, the new plan is to build a kitchen house and small retreat houses (24m2 each with kitchen corner, toilet and bathroom).

 The project is divided into two stages.
 Firstly, five small retreat houses have to be built (possibly more, depending on the number of retreatants who would like to start the retreat in 2022).
-In addition to that, a kitchen with the maintenance room is necessary.
-As of autumn 2021, it has become clear that the works cannot continue without the road, so the road works have started in November 2021.
+In addition to that, a kitchen with the maintenance room will be built.
+The access road was built in March 2021.
+For Khenpo Karma Wangyel, a house will be built outside of the enclosure of the retreat area.

 During second stage of the building works, a temple will be built.

 FUNDRAISING CAMPAIGN FOR THE RETREAT CENTER